PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

 # Video-Processing-OpenCV-Python
-Processing videos of digital electricity meter to extract readings using OpenCV and Python
+Real time processing of digital electricity meter videos to detect four units i.e. Volt, Ampere, Kilowatt, Kilowatt-Hour using OpenCV and Python.

-Four units i.e. Volt, ampere, kilowatt, kilowatt hour are detected and read in real time using feature matching for different types of meters with different fonts.
+For feature extraction SIFT, ORB algorithms were tried.
+Brute force and Flann based techniques were tried for feature matching.
+Then ratio test was used to extract good points.

 ### Results